OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 #### D_GRP_INT

 This table allows intervals (using INT_ID) to be associated together based upon a GRP_INT_CODE.
 For example, all of the screens (intervals) that have been sampled for isotopes form a group; intervals that are measured during a pumping test could also be grouped.
-The current groupings can be found in R_GRP_INT_CODE.
+The current groupings (along with the names of the groups) can be found in R_GRP_INT_CODE.
+An optional GROUP_INT_ORDER can be specified which would list the order in which the intervals are to be accessed or considered.

 #### D_GRP_LOC

-Allows locations (usingr LOC_ID) to be associated together based upon a GRP_LOC_CODE.
-As an example, all of the PGMN wells have been grouped together (GRP_LOC_CODE '99').
+This table allows locations (using LOC_ID) to be associated together based upon a GRP_LOC_CODE.
+As an example, all of the PGMN wells have been grouped together (GRP_LOC_CODE *99*).
 The current groupings are found in R_GRP_LOC_CODE.
+An optional GROUP_LOC_ORDER can be specified which would list the order in which the locations are to be accessed or considered.

 #### D_GRP_OTH

-NO DESCRIPTION
+Unlike D_GRP_INT and D_GRP_LOC, this table allows arbitrary groups to be created.
+Any identifier can be stored in the OTH_ID field and the grouping (and grouping type) will control how the group is to be handled by the database.
+As an example, the R_RD_NAME_CODE table records a group code (linked to R_RD_GROUP_CODE) for each parameter allowing grouping by the chemistry analysis type (any of *Water - Major Ions*, *Chemistry - Metals*, etc...).
+This allows only a single parameter-to-group specification.
+Adding RD_NAME_CODE values to this table (i.e. D_GRP_OTH) allows a single parameter to be part of any number of chemsitry groups (as required).
+An optionl GROUP_OTH_ORDER can be specified which would list the order in which the records are to be accessed or considered.

 #### D_INT